 If you're using parchment paper, lightly grease the bottom of the pan first.
 This will allow the parchment paper to stick and not slide around.

 In a large mixing bowl, combine all-purpose flour and granulated sugar.
 Add in the room temperature butter and mix with clean hands or with a pastry blender.
+Sure, you could use a food processor but who needs the mess?

 The mixture will be crumbly as seen in the photo below.